TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Code help popups
 - [ ] Code ability to switch views as well as change filter (top 5 etc).
 - [ ] Add 'This is wrong' flag (with report database)
-- [ ] Code welcome box if visiting from homepage
+- [ ] Code welcome box if visiting from homepage (default sort should REMOVE higher education)
 - [ ] Implement different volunteer display
+- [ ] Fix bug in sorting (ie come in, click on sort column, breaks URL).
+- [ ] Fix bug where you can't click on the top smalltables anymore.

 ##Display results
 - [ ] Add tables and improve formatting